Table of Contents

 Notes From the MGC Kitchen

-The delicate texture of angel hair pasta makes it one of our favorite varieties and the perfect choice for tossing with a buttery white wine sauce like the one in this recipe.
+The delicate texture of angel hair pasta makes it one of our favorites and the perfect choice for tossing with a buttery white wine sauce like the one in this recipe.
 The finished dish is light yet elegant, and because scallops always seem like a treat to us, we think it’s special enough to make for a date night at home.
 That’s why we’ve written the recipe for two servings, but it can easily be doubled.

-Key Ingredients
+Key Ingredients & Substitutions

 This is an overview of the key ingredients for this recipe.
 Please see the printable recipe card below for the complete listing, including quantities.

-- Sea scallops: Try to find sea scallops marked as “dry” or “dry pack.”
+- SEA SCALLOPS: Try to find sea scallops marked as “dry” or “dry pack.”
 This means they have not been soaked in the brine solution many processors use to extend shelf life and keep them from losing their natural moisture.
 If you can’t find dry scallops, you can still use the “wet” variety for this dish, but they won’t be as easy to sear.

-- Angel hair pasta: The buttery white wine sauce in this dish clings beautifully to the fine strands of angel hair pasta, ensuring a forkful of flavor with every bite.
+- ANGEL HAIR PASTA: The buttery white wine sauce in this dish clings beautifully to the fine strands of angel hair pasta, ensuring a forkful of flavor with every bite.
 Thin spaghetti could be substituted.

-- Fresh spinach: Serving the pasta and scallops atop a bed of sautéed fresh spinach adds both flavor and nutrition to this dish.
+- FRESH SPINACH: Serving the pasta and scallops atop a bed of sautéed fresh spinach adds both flavor and nutrition to this dish.
 You could opt to serve it on the side or omit it entirely if you choose.

-- Grape or cherry tomatoes: Halved and added to the white wine butter sauce to wilt, grape (or cherry) tomatoes add a subtle acidity and pop of color to this dish.
+- GRAPE OR CHERRY TOMATOES: Halved and added to the white wine butter sauce to wilt, grape (or cherry) tomatoes add a subtle acidity and pop of color to this dish.

-How to Make Scallops and Pasta
+How to Make Scallops With Pasta

 This is an overview of how this recipe is prepared.
 Please see the printable recipe card below for detailed step-by-step instructions.

-Cook the spinach: Working in batches, sauté the spinach in a little oil until wilted, then set it aside until you’re ready to plate.
+COOK THE SPINACH: Working in batches, sauté the spinach in a little oil until wilted, then set it aside until you’re ready to plate.
 While the spinach is cooking, put a pot of salted water on to boil.

 Tips for Success